 To learn more about Freshsales, check out our article on the six best free real estate CRMs in 2018.

-We rated Open Home Pro the best overall open house app for realtors because it provides a digital sign-in sheet on your iPad and it’s absolutely free for basic features.
-While many realtor apps only provides a basic sign-in, the free version of Open Home Pro includes the ability to customize pages and questions, provide notes on potential leads and the ability to export the file via email.
+We rated Open Home Pro the best overall open house app for real estate agents because it provides a digital sign-in sheet on your iPad and it’s absolutely free for basic features.
+While many real estate agent apps only provides a basic sign-in, the free version of Open Home Pro includes the ability to customize pages and questions, provide notes on potential leads and the ability to export the file via email.
 With a paid subscription starting at $20 to $25 per month (depending on if you pay annually or monthly), you can add features such as seller’s reports, increased branding, and the option of a single property website.

-Learn more about Open Home Pro and read our extensive review on the best open house apps for realtors.
+Learn more about Open Home Pro and read our extensive review on the best open house apps for real estate agents.

 To see others’ experience of using this social media management platform, check out our Buffer user reviews.